Vascular Plants of North Carolina

 PhenologyBlooms in April, and fruits from late August to September.

 IdentificationThis is a large shrub to more often a small tree, ranging to 20-30 feet tall, with many drooping branches.
 It has noticeably long petioles, almost 1/3rd the length of the leaf blade; the blade is mostly obovate to sub-orbicular, mainly rounded at the base to the petiole.
 The outer margin is strongly toothed, though lobes are not usually seen.
-For other distinctions of characters, see Weakley (2018), the Flora of North America website, and Lance (2014); the last reference has this as a variety of C. sororia, a species that ranges north only to SC.
+For other distinctions of characters, see Weakley (2025), the Flora of North America website, and Lance (2014); the last reference has this as a variety of C. sororia.
 Very few observers will be able to identify this species without keying out twigs, and thus be prepared to do so when you are exploring the Sandhills and other sandy sites in the southeastern part of the state.

 Taxonomic CommentsAs with nearly all hawthorns, it was initially described around 1900, but was forgotten or subsumed within other hawthorns for most of the 20th Century.
 Though it is not mentioned in RAB (1968), Weakley (2018) says it would have been included within C. flava in that reference.
-Many references now list C. visenda as a good species, but NatureServe does not yet list it at all, and Lance (2014) includes it as a variety of C. sororia.
+Many references now list C. visenda as a good species, including NatureServe; however, Lance (2014) includes it as a variety of C. sororia and iNaturalist does not contain this taxon.

 Other Common Name(s)None